Chopin alveograph: Maximum overpressure (P)

 The maximum overpressure is the highest pressure that occurs during the test, multiplied by 1.1 (the coefficient accommodates the measurement error introduced by a water manometer of the earliest models).
 P is called the dough "tenacity", often used, but has no corresponding rheological value and thus is interpreted in multiple ways.

 Average abscissa to rupture (L)

 The bursting of the bubble is manifested by a rapid decline in pressure (right side of the graph).
-The corresponding abscissa point, L, is called "extensibility", and characterizes the maximum stratch that dough can experience without breaking.
+The corresponding abscissa point, L, is called "extensibility", and characterizes the maximum stretch that dough can experience without breaking.
 It is an important parameter in breadmaking, as high values of L make possible breads with high volume and fine crumb structure.

 Swelling index (G)

 The swelling index G expresses the volume of air (in milliliters) needed to rupture the bubble.
 Since the air is fed at a constant rate, G is a square root of L (in mm) with a scaling coefficient that, depending on the version of the manual, is either 2.22 or 2.226: $G = 2.226 \sqrt L$.
 It has the same significance as L, yet also is considered to be affecting the "shortness" and "spring" of the dough.